Exabyte-io/documentation/docs/billing/billing-and-payments.md

 ![Exabyte Registration Form](/images/Payments.png "Payments")

 ## Payment Methods
 The Payment Methods page lists all the credit cards we have listed for you, and available to credit your balance.
-On this pqge you can:
+[Click here to for details on adding a new credit card](/billing/add-credit-card.md).
+On this page you can:

 + Add a new credit card by click on on the plus icon, and filling in the form details.
 + Remove a credit card, by clicking on Remove in the correct row